LSD Toxicity

 Ergotism

 Ergotism related to LSD ingestion is a possible, but extremely rare, complication.
 It is thought to be caused by ergot-derived lysergic acid amide (LSA) containing ergotlike precursors.
 Eponymously termed “Saint Anthony’s fire,” ergotism refers to ergot-induced vasoconstriction that leads to burning pain from limb ischemia, dry gangrene of fingers and toes, tissue desquamation, peripheral pulselessness, sensation loss, and edema.
-Ergotism can also present with convulsive symptoms leading to headache, paresthesias, seizures, and other central nervous system (CNS) effects, which are often preceded by GI symptoms such as nausea, vomiting, and diarrhea.
-LSD-induced ergotism often presents as vasoconstrictive effects in combination with hallucinations, mania, or psychosis.[30]
+Ergotism can also present with convulsive symptoms leading to headache, paresthesias, seizures, and other CNS effects, which are often preceded by GI symptoms such as nausea, vomiting, and diarrhea.
+LSD-induced ergotism often presents as vasoconstrictive effects in combination with hallucinations, mania, or psychosis.[45]

 Hyperthermia